workcontrolgit/TemplateKissAPI/README.md

 4. Swagger for WebAPI documentation and testing
 6. GenFu for mock data and rapid webapi prototype

-Instructions to run the project
+Instructions to use the template
-1. Clone the repo
+1. Download and install the template
-2. Open the KissApi.sln with Visual Studio 2019
+2. Create new project using the template
 3. Create database and table using the db_script.sql (find in the solution root folder)
 4. Run the solution